Mild Green Detox Smoothie

 The end of Summer is approaching, Fall is almost here, and back-to-school time is at hand for many families.
 After a long summer filled with indulgences, it’s to get “back on track“.
 With that in mind, I am declaring this week “Smoothie Week” on Simmer + Sauce.
-This week, I’ll be posting a new easy, healthy smoothie recipe everyday for 5 days, to get you motivated and ready to conquer anything that comes your way.
+This week, I’ll be posting a new easy, healthy smoothie recipe every day for 5 days, to get you motivated and ready to conquer anything that comes your way.
 My posts (not including this one), will be short and targeted, focusing more on some of the essential recipe ingredients and their nutritional value.
 With that intro, I kick off smoothie week with a green detox smoothie that I think you’ll love.

 Extreme detoxing diets can be dangerous.
-I do advise eliminating chemicals by the way of sensible eating and lifestyle changes.
-Common sense tell us to engage in regular exercise (of any kind), drink plenty of water, eating organic (where possible), and generally practice moderation.
+I do advise eliminating chemicals by way of sensible eating and lifestyle changes.
+Common sense tells us to engage in regular exercise (of any kind), drink plenty of water, eat organic (where possible), and generally practice moderation.
 This can also incorporate having a “detox” smoothie occasionally.
-Detox smoothies can be made many ways but are typically packed with natural ingredients that taste good and are thought to have cleansing properties like lemons, limes, kale, spinach, watercress, arugula, wheat germ, avocados, apples, pineapple, beet, yogurt, cranberries, cilantro, fennel, watermelon, ginger, dandelion greens and green tea.
+Detox smoothies can be made in many ways but are typically packed with natural ingredients that taste good and are thought to have cleansing properties like lemons, limes, kale, spinach, watercress, arugula, wheat germ, avocados, apples, pineapple, beet, yogurt, cranberries, cilantro, fennel, watermelon, ginger, dandelion greens and green tea.

 Chia seeds are also a great go-to for any smoothie so I added some here as well.
-Don’t be fooled by their size: one ounce of chia seeds contains 11 grams of fiber, 4 grams of protein, 9 grams of fat and are loaded with magnesium, manganese, calcium, phosphorus and antioxidants.
+Don’t be fooled by their size: one ounce of chia seeds contains 11 grams of fiber, 4 grams of protein, and 9 grams of fat and are loaded with magnesium, manganese, calcium, phosphorus, and antioxidants.

-I wanted to develop a detox smoothie that had great subtle flavor and was not gritty.
+I wanted to develop a detox smoothie that had a great subtle flavor and was not gritty.
 I think I hit the nail on the head with this one.